-Sr. No. Particular Details Details С Duration of the contracts/ arrangements/ transactions All the contracts/ arrangements/transactions are on ongoing basis unless otherwise specified under the Master Service Agreement.
+Sr. No. Particular Details Details с Duration of the contracts/ arrangements/ transactions All the contracts/ arrangements/transactions are on ongoing basis unless otherwise specified under the Master Service Agreement.
 All the contracts/ arrangements/ transactions are on ongoing basis unless otherwise specified under the Agreement.
 D Salient terms of the contracts or arrangements or transactions including the value, if any The Company has an arrangement with Indus Towers Limited governing the detailed terms and conditions under which the Company avails passive infrastructure and related services from Indus Towers.
 The arrangement prescribes material terms and conditions w.r.t. sharing of passive infrastructure at sites, provision for related operation and maintenance service, corresponding obligations of both the parties and service level schedules applicable with respect to the said obligations.
 The arrangement also prescribes the tower sharing process, site access, acquisition and deployment timelines, the service levels and uptime to be maintained, site electrification requirements, the governance process and applicable charges including standard charges, annual increment, premiums and additional charges determined basis the installed active equipment of the Company etc. Please refer note no. 31 to the financial statements provided in this Annual Report.
-The Company has an arrangement with Bharti Airtel Limited under which the Company avails and renders service(s) including telecommunication services viz., Voice, Data, VAS, SMS, Bandwidth, Fibre, interconnect and inter circle arrangement service etc; reimbursement of expenses including towards availing/ providing for sharing/ usage of each other's resources viz. employees, marketing, office space, infrastructure including IT assets, taxes and related owned/ third party services; transfer/ lease of business asset(s) and/ or equipment's and related services from Bharti Airtel Limited.
+The Company has an arrangement with Bharti Airtel Limited under which the Company avails and renders service(s) including telecommunication services viz, Voice, Data, VAS, SMS, Bandwidth, Fibre, interconnect and inter circle arrangement service etc; reimbursement of expenses including towards availing/ providing for sharing/ usage of each other's resources viz. employees, marketing, office space, infrastructure including IT assets, taxes and related owned/ third party services; transfer/ lease of business asset(s) and/ or equipment's and related services from Bharti Airtel Limited.
 The arrangement prescribes w.r.t. sharing of assets, telecommunication services, reimbursement of expenses, corresponding obligations of both the parties to meet its business objectives/ requirements.
 Please refer Note no. 31 to the financial statements provided in this Annual Report.
-E Date(s) of approval by the Board, if any The related party transactions are placed before the Audit Committee for its prior approval in compliance with the requirement of the Companies Act, 2013 and Listing Regulations every year before commencement of the Financial Year and for modifications, if any.
-The related party transactions are placed before the Audit Committee for its prior approval in compliance with the requirement of the Companies Act, 2013 and Listing Regulations every year before commencement of the Financial Year and for modifications, if any.
-F Amount paid as advances if any As per the terms of Master Service Agreement.
+E Date(s) of approval by the Board, if any The related party transactions are placed before the Audit Committee for its prior approval in compliance with the requirement of the Companies Act, 2013 and Listing Regulations every year before commencement of the Financial Year and for modifications, if any. before the Audit Committee for it prior approval in compliance with th requirement of the Companies Act, 201 and Listing Regulations every year befor F Amount paid as As per the terms of Master Service advances if any Agreement.